At Oak Lodge School, we take Child Protection and Safeguarding very seriously.

 Oak Lodge School will always work closely with parents where concerns are raised, and parents will in most cases be informed when a referral has been made to Social services.

-We have four Designated Members of Staff for Child Protection and Safeguarding:
+We have seven Designated Members of Staff for Child Protection and Safeguarding:

 Holly Black, Assistant Headteacher